 In future language design and evolution activities, the following items should be considered:

-Languages that do not already adhere to or only adhere to a subset of IEC 60559 [7] should consider adhering completely to the standard.
+Languages that do not already adhere to or only adhere to a subset of ISO/IEC/IEEE 60559 [30] should consider adhering completely to the standard.
 Examples of standardization that should be considered:

 Languages should consider providing a means to generate diagnostics for code that attempts to test equality of two floating point values.